victimofleisure/Sloganeer/README.md

 Sloganeer supports an alternate file format that lets you customize the properties of each slogan, including its font, colors, timing and transition types.
 It’s a well-known format called comma-separated values, also known as CSV.
 The CSV file can be ANSI or UTF-8, but UTF-8 is strongly recommended for languages other than English.

 CSV format supports the columns listed below.
 Most of these columns have the same name and meaning as a command line option, so they’re only described briefly here; refer to the [command line](#command-line) reference for additional information.
+Empty or omitted columns revert to their default values.

 |Column|Description|
 |-|-|